-Not that a conversation with two women about sex was a hard thing that required me to remain stiff for long in order to handle well.
-The three-way interaction between Amber, Amanda, and myself had moments of playful innuendo, energetic back and forth banter, genuine laughter, and true wisdom.
+Not that a conversation with two women about sex was a hard thing that required my personality to remain stiff for long in order to handle them well.
+The three-way between Amber, Amanda, and myself had moments of playful innuendo, energetic back and forth banter, genuine laughter, and true wisdom.

 God gave us a clitoris and we should use it!Amber